History of Westchester County: American Revolutionary War: The Neutral Ground

-Although the Revolutionary War devastated the county, recovery after the war was rapid.
-The large landowners in Westchester were mostly Loyalists, and after the war their lands were confiscated by the state and sold.
-Many local farmers were able to buy the lands they had previously farmed as tenants.
-In 1788, five years after the end of the war, the county was divided into 20 towns.
+Although the Revolutionary War devastated the county, the post-war recovery was rapid.
+Large estates belonging to Loyalists were confiscated by the state and sold by the Commissioners of Forfeiture to former tenant farmers, Revolutionary War veterans, and industrious newcomers.
+In total, fifty-four Westchester Loyalist estates were confiscated and sold, with the massive Philipsburg Manor being the largest.
+The nearby–and now booming–New York City offered a ready market for Westchester's agricultural products and emerging industries.
+In 1788, five years after the war ended, the county was divided into 20 towns.
 In 1798, the first federal census recorded a population of 24,000 for the county.